dfelinto/blender-manual/manual/render/output/properties/metadata.rst

 Metadata Input
    Where to grab metadata from.

-   Scene
-      Use metadata from the current scene.
+   :Scene: Use metadata from the current scene.
-   Sequencer Strips
-      Use metadata from the strips in the Sequencer.
+   :Sequencer Strips: Use metadata from the strips in the Sequencer.

 Include
    Date